-favourable due to its hydrogen to carbon ratio, which reduces the emitted carbon per kW h by approximately 25% compared to diesel.
-However, when LNG is burnt in ships' engines, un-combusted methane $CH_4$ , a GHG with an impact 28-34 times as great as that of $CO_2$ in a one hundred-year perspective (IPCC, 2013), offers a GHG challenge (Verbeek et al., 2011; Verbeek and Verbeek, 2015; Stenersen and Thonstad, 2017).
-For biofuels, the $CO_2$ emitted at combustion is per definition zero (IPCC), since it is first extracted from the atmosphere and absorbed by the crops used to produce the biofuel.
-The carbon-neutrality assumption of biofuels is highly dependent on the rotation periods of the source crop, its geographical location, and direct and indirect albedo changes due to harvesting, all of which have effects on climate (Cherubini et al., 2013).
-Hydrogen is attracting growing attention (Bouman et al., 2017) since it emits no $CO_2$ at combustion, and so are renewable energy sources such as wind (Perkins et al., 2004; Clauss et al., 2007; Traut et al., 2014; Teeter and Cleary, 2014; Tillig et al., 2015; Psaraftis, 2016) and solar power (Sjöbom and Magnus, 2014).
+Secondly, switching to fuels with lower carbon content reduces CO2 emissions directly from combustion (Bengtson 2011; Brynolf 2012; Chryssakis et al., 2014; Gilbert et al., 2014; Taljegard et al., 2014; Thomson et al. 2015; Psaraftis, 2016).
+Liquid Natural Gas (LNG), is favourable due to its hydrogen to carbon ratio, which reduces the emitted carbon per kWh by approximately 25% compared to diesel.
+However, when LNG is burnt in ships' engines, uncombusted methane CH4, a GHG with an impact 28 - 34 times as great as that of CO2 in a one hundred-year perspective (IPCC, 2013), offers a GHG challenge (Verbeek 2011; 2015; Stenersen and Thonstad 2017).
+For biofuels, the CO2 emitted at combustion is per definition zero (IPCC), since it is first extracted from the atmosphere and absorbed by the crops used to produce the biofuel.
+The carbon-neutrality assumption of biofuels is highly dependent on the rotation periods of the source crop, its geographical location, and direct and indirect albedo changes due to harvesting, all of which have effects on climate.
+(Cherubini et al., 2013).
+Hydrogen is attracting growing attention (Bouman et al., 2017) since it emits no CO2 at combustion, and so are renewable energy sources such as wind (Perkins et al., 2004; Clauss et al., 2007; Traut et al 2014; Teeter and Cleary 2014; Tillig et al 2015; Psaraftis, 2016) and solar power (Sjöbom and Magnus, 2014).

 A third option is to reduce the design speed through installing less power.
-Because the power needed for propulsion increases with the speed by the 3rd power and beyond (Silverleaf and Dawson, 1966), fuel consumption per nautical mile also drops by approximately the quadratic of the speed (Corbett et al., 2009; Lindstad et al., 2011).
-With today's higher fuel prices compared to those in the 1990 s and early 2000s combined with overcapacity in shipping markets, vessels now typically operate at around 50% or less of their available power (Smith et al., 2014).
+Because the power needed for propulsion increases with the speed by the 3rd power and beyond (Silverleaf and Dawson, 1966), fuel consumption per nautical mile also drops by approximately the quadratic of the speed (Corbett et al. 2009; Lindstad et al., 2011).
+With today's higher fuel prices compared to those in the 1990s and early 2000s combined with overcapacity in shipping markets, vessels now typically operate at around 50% or less of their available power (Smith et al., 2014).
 As far as EEDI is concerned, reducing operational speed is irrelevant, while reducing the installed power is one way to remain within the permitted limits of the EEDI.
 The explanation is that if we reduce installed power by around 30%, both the speed and distance traveled will be reduced by around 10%, resulting in a 20% reduction in emissions per ton nautical mile (nm).
-On the other hand, the EEDI scheme punishes higher maximum speeds, since an 10% speed increase CO2 emission per ton nm by 20%.
+On the other hand, the EEDI scheme punishes higher maximum speeds, since an 10% speed increase CO2 emission per ton name by 20%.

 Combination of policies, regulations, and legislation such as the EEDI can reduce GHG emissions from the shipping sector, but successful implementation need to be supported by studies that address multiple effects and measures simultaneously, to avoid affects that counteract one another.
-There are multiple studies which discuss the EEDI (Devanney, 2011; Kruger, 2011; Armstrong and Banks, 2015; Lindstad and Eskeland, 2015; Lindstad et al., 2015c; Ančić et al., 2018; Psaraftis, 2018; Vladimir et al., 2018).
+There are multiple studies which discuss the EEDI (Devanney 2011; Kruger 2011; Johnson et al 2013; Ančić 2015; Armstrong and Banks 2015; Lindstad and Eskeland 2015; Lindstad et al 2015c; Ančić 2018, Psaraftis 2018; Vladimir 2018).
 IMO have also an additional voluntarily regulation called Energy Efficiency Operational Index (EEOI).
 EEOI is an index which can be used by operators to evaluate the energy efficiency of the vessels operation (in contrast to EEDI which evaluate the design).